LeToNode/Play2.0-CN-doc/scalaGuide/ScalaGlobal.md

 ## The Global object

-Defining a `Global` object allows to handle global settings for your application.
+Defining a `Global` object allows you to handle global settings for your application.
 This object must be defined in the `_root_` package.

 ```scala
 import play.api._